yaglm/yaglm/Readme.md

 python setup.py install
 ```

-To use the backend from [andersoncd](https://github.com/mathurinm/andersoncd) you have to install their package manually -- see their github page.
+To use the backend from [andersoncd](https://github.com/mathurinm/andersoncd) you have to install their package manually -- see the github page.

 # Example